Bikini variants: Monokini

 A monokini, more commonly referred to as a topless swimsuit and sometimes referred to as a unikini, is a women's one-piece swimsuit equivalent to the lower half of a bikini.
 In 1964, Rudi Gernreich, an Austrian fashion designer, designed the original monokini in the US.
 Gernreich also invented its name, and the word monokini is first recorded in English that year.
 Gernreich's monokini looked like a one-piece swimsuit suspended from two halter straps in the cleavage of bared breasts.
 It had only two small straps over the shoulders, leaving the breasts bare.
 Despite the reaction of fashion critics and church officials, shoppers purchased the monokini in record numbers that summer, though very few monokinis were ever worn in public.
 By the end of the season, Gernreich had sold 3000 swimsuits at $24 apiece, which meant a tidy profit for such a minuscule amount of fabric.
-Monokini usage is uncommon in the USA, where Americans have never accepted it for the beach.
+Monokini usage is uncommon in the US, where Americans have never accepted it for the beach.
 Many women who wanted to sunbathe topless simply wore the bottom part of a bikini.
 Manufacturers and retailers quickly adapted to selling tops and bottoms separately.
 Gernreich later created the lesser known pubikini.

 Peggy Moffitt modelled the suit for Gernreich.
 She said it was a logical evolution of Gernreich's avant-garde ideas in swimwear design as much as a scandalous symbol of the permissive society.
 In the 1960s, the monokini led the way into the sexual revolution by emphasizing a woman's personal freedom of dress, even when her attire was provocative and exposed more skin than had been the norm during the more conservative 1950s.
 Like all swimsuits, the monokini bottom portion of the swimsuit can vary in cut.
 Some have g-string style backs, while others provide full coverage of the rear.
 The bottom of the monokini may be high cut, reaching to the waist, with high cut legs, or may be a much lower cut, exposing the belly button.
-The modern monokini, which is less racy than Gernreich's original design, takes its design from the bikini, and is also described as "more of a cut-out one-piece swimsuit," with designers using fabric, mesh, chain, or other materials to link the top and bottom sections together, though the appearance may not be functional, but rather only aesthetic.
+The modern monokini, which is less racy than Gernreich's original design, takes its design from the bikini, and is also described as "more of a cut-out one-piece swimsuit", with designers using fabric, mesh, chain, or other materials to link the top and bottom sections together, though the appearance may not be functional, but rather only aesthetic.
 In recent years, the term has come into use for topless bathing by women: where the bikini has two parts, the monokini is the lower part.
 Where monokinis are in use, the word bikini may jokingly refer to a two-piece outfit consisting of a monokini and a sun hat.
 The original monokini is still sold by Victoria's Secret as a half-kini.